 The universe started out at ridiculously high temperatures.
-It cooled down.
+It cooled down a lot.
 But it is not yet cold.
-Stars are hot.
-They flood the universe with radiation and even without them the universe has a decent background temperature of several degrees.
+Stars are hot, flooding the universe with radiation, and even without them the universe has a decent background temperature of several degrees.
 Cold for us, but a lot more than zero.

 Radiation is everywhere.
 We are living in the afterglow of the big bang.
 With an emphasis on "glow".
 The universe is still very bright in the microwave range of the electromagnetic spectrum.
-Our eyes cannot see microwaves.
-But they are there.
-The universe is still glowing bright from every direction and uncountable stars do their part to keep it up.
+Our eyes cannot see microwaves, but they are there.
+The universe is glowing brightly from every direction and countless stars do their part to keep it up.